Xacobeo or Holy Year 2022

 Join us for fireworks, street parties and the most unforgettable atmosphere in the city.
 The Cathedral has a very special mass on the 25th and hopefully we will get to see the amazing giant silver Botafumeiro or incense burner swung across the Cathedral.

-To top it off, we finish your Camino de Santiago with a stay and dinner in the famous Parador Hostal dos Reis Católicos; along with special seats to view the fireworks and celebration in the Plaza de Obradoiro!
+To top it off, we finish your Camino de Santiago with dinner in the famous Parador Hostal dos Reis Católicos; along with special seats to view the fireworks and celebration in the Plaza de Obradoiro!

-We are really looking forward to enjoying the Xacobeo or Holy Year in 2021.
-Hopefully, even more pilgrims will be able to make their Way to Santiago de Compostela in the upcoming year.
+We are really looking forward to enjoying the Xacobeo or Holy Year.
+Hopefully, even more pilgrims will be back on the trail and make their Way to Santiago de Compostela.
 Buen Camino!